define-private-public/PSRayTracing/README.rst

 Requirements
 ============

 * A C++17 compiler.
-I’d recommend GCC 10 or higher
+I'd recommend GCC 10 or higher

 * CMake 3.x.
 Using a CMake GUI application (such as ``ccmake``) will make your life easier if you want to toggle on/off changes from the reference implementation